 As with other types of cancer, breast cancer is most responsive to treatment when diagnosed in its early stages.
 Breast cancer does not usually cause symptoms in its early stages, but it may cause signs that every woman should be aware of.

 The first thing you should know about the early signs of breast cancer is that they can vary from person to person, so something that could indicate breast cancer in one person may not be a sign of cancer in another.
 The signs and symptoms may also vary between the different types of breast cancer.
 Also, some people do not experience any signs of breast cancer when the condition is in its early stages.

-Because breast cancer does not cause many physical symptoms in its early stages, mammograms are the number one way to detect the condition.
+Because many physical symptoms are not caused in early breast cancer stages, mammograms are the number one way to detect the condition.
 Having a mammogram can also provide answers, so you don’t have to guess about the significance of any signs or symptoms you may be experiencing.